reshamas/reshamas.github.io/_posts/2018-10-17-the-revolution-will-not-be-televised-but-you-might-catch-some-updates-on-twitter.md

 ### Summit Information
-Attendance for the summit was by invitation.
+Attendance for the summit was by invitation to GDG organizers and some tech community group leaders.

 - [WTM Summit Website](https://events.withgoogle.com/women-techmakers-leads-summit/)
 - [Agenda](https://events.withgoogle.com/women-techmakers-leads-summit/schedule-v1/#content)